TusharSachdev/Particle-Size-Analysis-Project/README.md

 ## Project Overview

-This project focuses on analyzing the **Dynamic Light Scattering (DLS) Particle Size** data for different materials under varying conditions, primarily temperature.
-The objective is to understand how factors like temperature and material type influence the particle size distribution and whether these factors significantly affect the particle size.
+This project involves the statistical analysis of nanoparticle size data obtained from Dynamic Light Scattering (DLS) measurements.
+The main objective is to explore the relationship between particle size and experimental conditions (primarily temperature), identify any outliers, and perform regression analysis to understand potential influencing factors.

 ---

 ## Objectives

-- To assess the distribution and variability of particle size measured by DLS.
+- Analyze the distribution of nanoparticle sizes.
+- Detect and report outliers in the dataset.
-- To evaluate the effect of **Temperature** on particle size using linear regression.
+- Perform regression analysis to evaluate the effect of temperature on particle size.
-- To investigate whether different **Materials** result in significantly different particle sizes using ANOVA.
-- To identify and analyze outliers in the particle size data.
-- To explore potential interaction effects between Temperature and Material.
-- To ensure statistical assumptions are met for valid inference.
+- Summarize key statistical metrics for particle size.

 ---

 ## Tools and Libraries Used

-- **Python**: Main programming language used for data analysis.
+- **Python 3.x**
-- **Pandas**: Data manipulation and cleaning.
+- **Pandas** for data manipulation and summary statistics.
-- **NumPy**: Numerical operations.
+- **NumPy** for numerical operations.
-- **Statsmodels**: Statistical modeling including OLS regression and ANOVA.
+- **Statsmodels** for statistical modeling and regression analysis.
-- **Matplotlib / Seaborn** (optional): Visualization of data distributions and relationships.
+- **Matplotlib / Seaborn** (optional) for data visualization.
+- Jupyter Notebook / Google Colab as the interactive coding environment.

 ---

 ## Data Description

-- **Data Source**: Experimental DLS particle size measurements for various samples.
-- **Key Variables**:
-  - `DLS_Particle_Size_nm`: Particle size measured in nanometers.
+- **DLS_Particle_Size_nm:** Numeric variable representing the nanoparticle size measured in nanometers.
-  - `Temperature_C`: Temperature in degrees Celsius during measurement.
-  - `Material`: Type of material/sample.
-  - `Sample_ID`: Unique identifier for each sample.

-- **Data Summary** (example):
+- **Temperature_C:** Numeric variable representing the temperature at which the measurement was taken.
-  - Number of observations: 500
+- Dataset contains 500 observations.
-  - Particle size mean: ~150 nm
-  - Particle size range: ~74 nm to ~250 nm
-  - Presence of some outliers identified by z-score and IQR methods.

 ---

 ## Analysis Performed

-### 1. Exploratory Data Analysis (EDA)
+### 1. Descriptive Statistics

-- Summary statistics for particle size.
+- Calculated count, mean, standard deviation, minimum, quartiles, and maximum for nanoparticle size.
-- Visualization to inspect data distribution and identify outliers.
+- Summary:
+  - Count: 500
+  - Mean particle size: ~150.23 nm
+  - Standard deviation: ~24.46 nm
+  - Range: 74.09 nm to 249.71 nm

 ### 2. Outlier Detection

-- Calculated z-scores and Interquartile Range (IQR) to detect outliers.
+- Used Z-score and Interquartile Range (IQR) methods to detect outliers.
+- Identified 3 extreme outliers using Z-score method (threshold ±3).
-- Identified and flagged outliers for further consideration.
+- Identified 4 outliers using IQR method (1.5 * IQR rule).

 ### 3. Regression Analysis

-- Performed **Ordinary Least Squares (OLS)** regression to test the relationship between particle size (`DLS_Particle_Size_nm`) and temperature (`Temperature_C`).
+- Conducted Ordinary Least Squares (OLS) regression to examine the effect of temperature on particle size.
-- Result: Temperature was **not a significant predictor** of particle size (p > 0.05).

-### 4. Analysis of Variance (ANOVA)
-- Tested for differences in particle size across different material groups.
-- Ensured there were multiple materials in the dataset to perform valid ANOVA.
-- Interpreted results for group differences.

-### 5. Interaction Effects
+- Results:
+  - Regression coefficient for Temperature: -0.8374 (not statistically significant, p = 0.247)
-- Investigated if interaction between temperature and material influences particle size.
+  - R-squared: 0.003, indicating temperature explains very little variance in particle size.

-### 6. Assumption Checks
-- Checked normality of residuals.
-- Tested homoscedasticity and linearity assumptions.
+- Conclusion: No strong evidence that temperature affects particle size in this dataset.

 ---

 ## Key Findings and Interpretation

+- The particle size measurements are generally consistent with a mean of about 150 nm and moderate variability.
+- A small number of extreme values were detected as outliers and may require further investigation or exclusion depending on context.
-- **Temperature** does not significantly affect particle size within the observed range.
+- Temperature does not appear to significantly influence particle size within the observed range.
-- Particle size varies among different **Materials**; however, statistical significance depends on having multiple groups.
-- Some samples were identified as outliers, which may influence the analysis.
-- No strong evidence of interaction effects between temperature and material.
-- Overall, particle size is relatively stable across tested conditions but varies by material type.

 ---